The Most Instagrammable Spots in Hanoi, Vietnam

 © Douglas Peebles Photography / Alamy Stock Photo

 This restaurant shot to popularity when President Barack Obama was invited by American chef Anthony Bourdain to eat a local lunchtime favourite: bun cha.
 After they finished their meal, the table was left uncleaned and moved to a corner, where it is now enclosed in glass.
 The name of the restaurant changed too and they introduced a new item to the menu: the Obama Combo.
 It’s definitely Instagrammable – providing a humorous insight into the culture.

 Hanoi Train Street

-This is a narrow residential alley in the Old Quarter of Hanoi through which a train street runs terrifyingly close to the houses.
-As if on some silent cue, every resident packs up their daily lives in unison and moves back into their houses as trains go by twice a day.
-This is a very popular spot for Instagrammers and one of our favorites.
+This is a narrow residential alley in the Old Quarter of Hanoi through which a train runs terrifyingly close to the houses.
+When a train comes, the residents pack up their lives in unison and move inside.

 These recommendations were updated on September 6, 2021 to keep your travel plans fresh.